marlonbarrios/detroit/README.md

-# monument: Concentric Hues
+# CASA DETROIT 2026
 ![Screenshot 2024-04-06 at 10 50 00 PM](https://github.com/marlonbarrios/concentrichues/assets/90220317/5ade7a0d-4cd4-4ddb-9717-db88f5546b07)

-Concentric Hues is an interactive audio-visual experience inspired by the vibrant energy of German techno music and its intangible cultural heritage status.
+CASA DETROIT 2026 is an interactive audio-visual experience inspired by the vibrant energy of German techno music and its intangible cultural heritage status.
 The project captures the essence of techno through dynamic sound visualization, creating a mesmerizing display of colors and shapes that react in real-time to the music.

 This project is a creative exploration combining concept, programming, and music by Marlon Barrios Solano, with inspiration from Matt DesLauriers' work on generative art and music visualization.